alexrony21/usa-phone-validator/README.md

 ## 🤝 Get in Touch

-if you want to purchase,
+if you want to purchase ,

 - Email     : elowenreply@gmail.com
 - Telegram  : [@thepythoncode97](https://t.me/thepythoncode97)